CiscoCXSecurity/phrasendrescher/README.md

 ### Getting Started

-Once you compiled and installed p|d, you should give it a try and run it.
+Once you compiled and installed pd, you should give it a try and run it.
-The first choice you'll have to make when using p|d is what plugin to use. p|d plugins are stored in the system library directory which may differ from whatever system you're running it on.
-If you're unsure which directory that is, you can run p|d with the -h flag and it will tell you which the current plugin directory is:
+The first choice you'll have to make when using pd is what plugin to use. pd plugins are stored in the system library directory which may differ from whatever system you're running it on.
+If you're unsure which directory that is, you can run pd with the -h flag and it will tell you which the current plugin directory is:

 ```